 Create a Trust

 Putting assets in trust can accomplish several goals, not the least of which includes shielding assets from creditors and the very public process of probate after a spouse’s death.
 For the blended family, a trust provides the grantor the ability to direct how assets should be distributed and shared among a surviving spouse, biological children and stepchildren.
-They may also contain specific language spelling out how beneficiaries may or may not spend inherited assets.
+It may also contain specific language spelling out how beneficiaries may or may not spend inherited assets.

-Estate planning for blending families is a complex endeavor that should be conducted with the guidance of experienced financial advisors who can help develop a plan that addresses the unique tax, financial and emotional implications of one’s decisions.
+Estate planning for blending families is a complex endeavor that should be conducted under the guidance of experienced financial advisors who can help develop a plan that addresses the unique tax, financial and emotional implications of one’s decisions.

-About the Author: Kathleen Marteney, CRPC®, is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
+About the Author: Kathleen Marteney, CRPC®, is a financial planner with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with PWA Securities, LLC (PWAS).
 She can be reached at (800) 737-8804 or via email at info@provwealth.com.

-Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors, 200 E. Las Olas Blvd., Nineteenth Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
-Any opinions are those of the advisors of PWA and not necessarily those of Raymond James.
-You should discuss any tax or legal matters with the appropriate professional.
-Prior to making an investment decision, please consult with your financial advisor about your individual situation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
+There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.

 To learn more about getting started with Provenance Wealth Advisors services click here or contact us at info@provwealth.com